ox-y/Roblox-extention/README.md

 # Roblox-extention
-We are updating it -- join our discord for early access (https://discord.gg/5HBxEsDv)
+We are updating it -- join our discord for early access (...)

+we sadly will stop updating because it became old